Western riding - from ranch work to a prestigious competition sport

 The history of western riding

 Western riding is one of the most popular riding styles in the world today, but did you know that it originated from the hard work on ranches in America?
 It wasn't always a sport, but a real necessity to drive herds of cattle over long distances.
-Let's take a look at how western riding has evolved over the years.
+Let's take a look at how western riding has evolved over time.

 From vaquero to cowboy - the origins of western riding

 The history of western riding begins in the 16th century, when Spanish conquistadors entered America and brought their horses with them.
 Before the arrival of the Spanish, there were no horses in North America.
-This changed when the Spanish conquistadors explored the southwest of what is now the USA in search of gold and silver, and the Spanish settlers, especially the vaqueros (Spanish cowboys), used their horses to work with cattle and developed a special riding style that was suitable for the long hours of work.
+This changed when the Spanish conquistadors explored the southwest of what is now the USA in search of gold and silver.
+The Spanish settlers, especially the vaqueros (Spanish cowboys), used their horses to work with cattle and developed a special riding style that was suitable for the long hours of work.
 The horses had to be robust, cover long distances and be able to respond finely to the rider's aids.
 This is how the basis for today's western riding gradually developed.

 In the 19th century, at the time of the American settlement movements, western riding became an indispensable part of cowboy life.
 The cowboys had to drive huge herds of cattle through rough terrain - often for days on end.
-Their horses were their most important tools and not only had to be strong and enduring, but they also had to be able to respond to the finest of aids.
+Their horses were their most important tools and not only had to be strong and enduring, but also able to respond to the finest of aids.
 This is how the loose rein contact typical of Western riding developed, enabling the horses to work independently without being constantly controlled by tight reins.
-The typical western saddle, which was filled with straw, ensured that the cowboys sat comfortably in the saddle even when riding for hours on end.
+And the typical western saddle, which was filled with straw, ensured that the cowboys sat comfortably in the saddle even when riding for hours on end.

 The western horse